akuczmierowski/RiverTechOddsGame/README.md

 Install JDK 17 from: https://download.oracle.com/java/17/archive/jdk-17.0.12_windows-x64_bin.exe
 Install Docker from https://docs.docker.com/desktop/setup/install/windows-install/ and run it Open project in IntelliJ Idea
-Go to Terminal, make sure that you are in main directory RiverTechOddsGame or
+Go to Terminal, make sure that you are in main directory RiverTechOddsGame and run:
 ```
 docker-compose up
 ```